iquety/console/readme.md

 ## Synopsis

-This repository contains the necessary functionality to easily implement a terminal command manager in a PHP application.
+This repository contains the necessary functionality to easily implement a terminal routine manager in a PHP application.

 ```bash
 composer require iquety/console